Hero image

 Clearly, data collection remains one of the biggest challenges in MNE groups’ Pillar Two readiness.
 Without complete data, MNE groups may struggle to prepare sufficiently detailed and accurate calculations that withstand audit scrutiny and reduce exposure to penalties and interest.
 They may also miss opportunities to understand the full tax implications of business changes and transactions.

-The Pillar Two data challenge
+Break through your Pillar Two data obstacles

 Pillar Two requires MNE groups with consolidated annual revenues of €750 million or higher to gather up to 280 distinct data points for every constituent entity.